justinrgarrard/world-of-naevis.net/data/archetypes/fighter_warprince.md

 # Fighter: Warprince

 _Warprinces are terrors on the battlefield, dancing between foes with lethal grace.
-Their approach to combat mixes weapon and unarmed strikes together._
+Their approach to combat mixes well-placed kicks with more traditional weapon attacks._

 #### Bonus Proficiencies
 When you choose this archetype at 3rd level, you gain proficiency in acrobatics.